 - International travel is stressful for everyone and has been associated with the emergence or reemergence of mental health problems.

 - The availability of culturally compatible mental health services varies widely.

 - Laws regarding the use of illicit substances can be severe in some countries.

-- Current treatment for any psychiatric disorders and their nature
+- Current psychiatric disorders and treatment

 - Current or past use of illicit substances

 - Substance use disorder (formally diagnosed) or suggestions from health care providers, friends, or family that the traveler might be using alcohol or other substances to excess

 - Serious mental health problems in the immediate family

 In general, any history of inpatient treatment, psychotic episodes, violent or suicidal behavior, affective disorder (including mania, hypomania, or major depression), any treatment for substance use problems, and any current treatments would warrant further evaluation by a mental health professional, preferably one experienced in handling problems related to international travel.
 On occasion, a patient’s mental status during the pretravel consultation may be notably abnormal, which would also warrant a referral.